ZuhangZHANG/rmc-model/docs/source/chap2.md

 China’s coal resources account for approximately 90% of total fossil resource estimates.
 Oil and natural gas are relatively scarce, with 1.4 ZJ and 2.9 ZJ resources, respectively.

 Drawing from multiple sources of information, mainly from some literature and reports ([McGlade and Ekins, 2015; China National Administration of Coal Geology, 2016; Li, 2019; Ministry of Natural Resources of the People’s Republic of China, 2021; Welsby et al., 2021](./references.md)), the supply costs of fossil fuels across the country have been estimated. {ref}`Fig. 2-3 <Fig. 2-3>` presents the cumulative national resource supply curves for coal, oil, and gas in the RMC model.
-The resources represented by different color shades indicate different resource categories.
+The blocks in different color shades indicate different resource categories.

 ```{figure} _static/fig_2_3.png
 ---